-Famous as the silent killer, high blood pressure or hypertension is a very common medical condition.
+Famous as the silent killer, high blood pressure or hypertension is a widespread medical condition.
 Our heart expels blood into our arteries and they, in turn, exert pressure, much like how water flows through the pipes.
-When these arteries get blocked or they narrow down, the blood pressure increases and the condition is known as Hypertension.
+When these arteries get blocked, or they narrow down, the blood pressure increases and the condition is known as Hypertension.

-The research is not conclusive but the primary reason that men suffer more from high blood pressure than women is the absence of estrogen in their bodies.
-Estrogen leads to vasodilation leading to a control over the blood pressure readings.
+The research is not conclusive, but the primary reason that men suffer more from high blood pressure than women is the absence of estrogen in their bodies.
+Estrogen leads to vasodilation leading to control over the blood pressure readings.

 High blood pressure has many symptoms which may appear related to other organs and can be attributed to other medical conditions.
 If you have any of these, consult your doctor now.

 Men who have high blood pressure show irregular heartbeats when checked.